rewhowe/snapdragon/documentation/manual.md

 #### Function Calls As Conditions

-In addition to the three-part conditional statement, function calls suffixed by a question mark (full-width `？` or half-width `?`) and `ならば` can also be used as conditions.
+In addition to the three-part conditional statement, function calls followed by `ならば` can also be used as conditions.
+They may be optionally suffixed with [punctuation](#Punctuation), however the result will be boolean-cast regardless.

 Example: